 -

-Weight loss and weight management: MCT oil can increase satiety and boost metabolism, which can contribute to weight loss.
+Weight loss and weight management: MCT oil can increase satiety and boost metabolism, which may aid weight loss.
 Maintaining a healthy weight is an important factor in longevity.

 -